Top Day Trips from Denver, Colorado for Outdoor Adventures

 Evergreen, CO

-My husband and I discovered Evergreen thanks to a recommendation from a friend who’s family has been visiting this area for years - and honestly it feels like a total hidden gem.
+My husband and I discovered Evergreen thanks to a recommendation from a friend whose family has been visiting this area for years - and honestly it feels like a total hidden gem.
 Named after the evergreen trees surrounding the town, which sits in a valley among the towering Rocky Mountains.

 Evergreen’s historic Main Street is lined with rustic storefronts and saloon-style buildings that capture the frontier spirit.
 Boutique shops, galleries and cafes give the town a modern touch to remind you that you haven’t quite fully stepped back in time to the set of an old spaghetti western.
-At the heart, is Evergreen Lake, a year-round recreation destination where summer paddles give way to winter ice skating.
+At the heart is Evergreen Lake, a year-round recreation destination where summer paddles give way to winter ice skating.

 Tour or DIY?